sidravi1/sidravi1.github.io/resume.md

 ### Team Member/Economist  (Office of the Chief Economic Advisor, Ministry of Finance)
 *New Delhi, India (June 2015 – Aug 2015 / Dec 2015 – Feb 2015)*

-- **Contributing writer for the 2016 Economic Survey** – Conducted analysis and wrote the chapter on fertilizer sector in the 2016 Indian Economic Survey.
+- **Contributing writer for the 2016 Economic Survey** – Conducted analysis and wrote the chapter on fertilizer subsidy in the 2016 Indian Economic Survey.
 -	**Policy reform for fertilizer** – Used existing datasets to show how current policy leads to shortages and black markets.
-Worked with Ministry of Fertilizer & Chemicals to design a new policy that is currently being presented to the cabinet.
+Worked with Ministry of Fertilizer & Chemicals to design a new policy that was presented to the cabinet.
 -	**Created analytics on social and economic development** – Analysed recently released SECC census data to highlight variation in various metrics of welfare in India for presentation to the Finance Minister.

 ### Senior Associate, Global Markets Team (Clinton Health Access Initiative)